 That’s it!
 Such a simple yet elegant blanket!
 I hope you’ve enjoyed this tutorial.
 If you make this blanket, I’d love for you to tag me on Instagram.
 I love seeing what everyone makes!

-Check out the rest of my free crochet patterns here – including a lot more blanket patterns!
+Check out the rest of my free crochet patterns here – including a lot more easy crochet patterns and other blanket patterns!
+See you next time.

 Happy Crocheting!